bips-hb/pvm/README.md

 ## PharmacoVigilance Methods (PVM)

-`PVM` is a R package containing a wide variety of methods used in the field of pharmacovigilance for discovering 'interesting' drug-adverse event pairs from spontaneous reporting data.
+`PVM` is an `R` package containing a wide variety of methods used in the field of pharmacovigilance for discovering 'interesting' drug-adverse event pairs from spontaneous reporting data.

 ### Available Methods